The people of CASA in SLO County

 Elise St. John

 In addition, she holds an elected office with the American Educational Research Association (AERA), serves on local district and school-level accountability boards, and supports schools and non-profits in the design of their own research studies.
 Prior to her doctoral training, Elise worked as a researcher for governmental and non-profit research organizations, and interned for the United Nations and the U.S. Senate.
 Elise also holds a MA degree in Sociology from San Jose State University and a B.A. in Political Science from Cal Poly, San Luis Obispo.
+Elise is currently an academic strategist at the digital transformation hub at Cal Poly.
 Elise resides in SLO with her two children.

 Dr. Gilbert H. Stork